shaq31415926/Sep-Bootcamp/week20/README.md

 Information about the image we are using can be found here: https://github.com/puckel/docker-airflow

-2. If you have already launched airflow webserver, you need to kill all containers to use port localhost:8080 to host airflow:
+2. If you have already launched airflow webserver, you need to kill all containers to use port number 8080 to host airflow:

 ```docker stop $(docker ps -a -q)```

 3. Build a docker image called `local-airflow` on your local machine: